 Long Range outlook: Due to growers having to get into fields early, we could see another significant overall shortage in production starting in late November and extending into December.
-More to follow as we get further into the new crop season.
+More to follow on this as we get further into the New Crop season.

-Imports/Specialties: Import Mandarins are available
+Imports/Specialties: California Mandarins will start November 1st.